defold/doc/docs/en/manuals/bob.md

  -mp,--mobileprovisioning <arg>          mobileprovisioning profile (iOS)
     --ne-build-dir <arg>                 Specify a folder with includes or source, to build a specific
                                          library.
-More than one occurrance
+More than one occurrence
                                          is allowed.
     --ne-output-name <arg>               Specify a library target name -o,--output <arg>                       Output directory.
 Default is